The Philosophy

-Before we begin, I’d love for you to understand The Four Pillars of Home Harmony.
-These are foundational when it comes to understanding the approach we will use in this program.
+This is foundational when it comes to understanding the approach I will use in this program.

-It is important to take good care of yourself before, and throughout the session.
+Our intensive session will involve a lot of quick, intuitive decisions.
+For some people, this can sometimes be tiring on the mind.
+It is important to take good care of yourself before, and throughout the decluttering session.

-- Enjoy a substantial meal - you’ll want to be fueled and ready
+- Eating a substantial meal before we begin (oats, eggs on toast, etc) - you’ll want to be fueled and ready to go

-- Consider preparing a hot drink in a thermos (coffee or tea work wonderfully)
+- Consider preparing a hot drink (coffee, tea, hot chocolate) in a thermos

 - Pack some easy snacks like trail mix or a sushi roll to keep your energy up

-Trust me, these small preparations make such a difference to the day!
+Trust me, having these small preparations ready for your physical care will make a huge difference on the day!

 Black Durable Trash Bags

-Since the whole goal of decluttering is letting things go, have plenty of sturdy bags ready.
+The biggest goal with decluttering is letting things go.
+It’s a good idea to have plenty of sturdy bags trash bags ready.
 We want to make it as easy as possible to remove anything that no longer belongs.

 A ‘Donatable’ Donate Box